Best practices for enterprise CBRS deployment

-The final GAA tier offers free licenses to any user.
+The final GAA tier offers free, unlicensed spectrum to any user with CBRS-compatible devices.

-Enterprises looking to deploy a private cellular network using CBRS should first determine what spectrum is available in their geographic area, said Marc Brumfield, mobility practice architect at Insight Enterprises, an IT services company based in Tempe, Ariz.
-To do this, teams can conduct a spectrum availability analysis that shows CBRS heatmaps, incumbent activity and other stats.
+Enterprises that want to deploy a private cellular network using CBRS should first determine what spectrum is available in their geographic area, said Marc Brumfield, mobility practice architect at Insight Enterprises, an IT services company based in Chandler, Ariz.
+To do this, teams can conduct a spectrum availability analysis that shows CBRS heat maps, incumbent activity and other stats.

 Within the GAA tier, spectrum is unlicensed but managed, compared with the "Wild West" of Wi-Fi in which clients fight for spectrum, Froehlich said.
 So, while anybody can use the GAA tier for private cellular, they must first obtain verification to use a particular frequency.